ToayoOnajobi/ToayoOnajobi.github.io/_projects/1_project.md

 Sound Designer:

-While most of the sound design had been done by teammates from Berkley, I had created the sound effect of Rikishi's Konpeito colliding with surfaces.
+While most of the sound design had been done by teammates from Berklee, I had created the sound effect of Rikishi's Konpeito colliding with surfaces.
 This was done in the program, LMMS where I had utilized low octave chord of notes which closely resembled to that of a heavy object making contact with a hard surface.
 Then I had edited the reverb.

 QA Testing: